 - See the ceiling!
 The walls!
 Look out the window!
 Awakens the actor to the Where.

-When you sidecoach, you are making your fellow player look good!
 [1 From Theater Games for Rehearsal: A Director’s Handbook, Viola Spolin Northwestern University Press.